JavierGonzalez/BMP/README.md

 By default, BMP calculates the hashpower percentage of each output address with the coinbase `value`.
 This makes it compatible with all blocks and with P2Pool even the smallest miner can participate right now.

 2. **power_by_opreturn**
-In order not to interfere with mining operations, there is a second method that allows to signal hashpower quotas in one or more directions by putting them in the OP_RETURN output of the coinbase.
-This ignores the value and allows the delegation of hashpower simply.
+In order not to interfere with mining operations, there is a second method that allows to signal hashpower quotas in one or more addresses in OP_RETURN output coinbase.
+This ignores the value and allows the delegation of hashpower with simplicity.

 Of course, miners can easily delegate hashpower to anyone else.